aleventhal/aria-annotations/README.md

 <dd>Visible information within a page which is connected to annotated content for a related purpose.</dd>

 <dt>annotation purpose</dt>
-<dd>The role the annotation body plays in relation to the annotated content (e.g. comment vs. a footnote).
+<dd>The role the annotation body plays in relation to the annotated content (e.g. comment, definition or footnote).
-TBD: explain the difference between this and when the role is put on the annotated content itself, e.g. role="mark".
 </dd>
 </dl>